compTAG/student-resources/how-tos/onboarding.md

     - If you help with outreach events and/or use human-subject data (e.g., Twitter data, GPS trajectories), you will additionally need to complete Human Subjects Research -  Social and Behavioral Research.

-4. Videos: To get started in the filed, please see the Introductory Readings and Videos for Topics sections of [README](https://github.com/compTAG/student-resources#introductory-readings-for-topics) page.
+4. Videos: To get started working in CompTaG research, please see the Introductory Readings and Videos for Topics sections of [README](https://github.com/compTAG/student-resources#introductory-readings-for-topics) page.
 For a crash course on some specific topics, watch these videos: